‘The day our city exploded’

 No one has yet been made accountable.
 The BBC spoke to survivors of the devastating blast.

-Produced by: Ghassan Ibrahim, Greg Brosnan and Eloise Alanna
+Produced by: Ghassan Ibrahim, Eloise Alanna, Leena Saidi and Greg Brosnan.

 Filmed and edited by Lee Durant